waggle-sensor/waggle/wagman/v3/manager/qa/wagman_on_board_sensors_test/README.md

 ## Test Log

-This test is evaluated and scored on the {Wagman sensor test document}.
+This test is evaluated and scored on the __Wagman sensor test document__.

 ###Example Events Verification

 ###Success Criteria

-The test is considered PASSED if all the sub-tests in {Wagman sensor test document} pass.
+The test is considered PASSED if all the sub-tests in __Wagman sensor test document__ pass.